grahamegrieve/ClinicArrivals/documentation.md

 ### Pre-arrival

-if a mobile phone is registed for the patient
+if a mobile phone is registered for the patient

 2 hours before appointment, it sends and SMS to the person saying something like "Due to the COVID-19 pandemic, the clinic no longer has an open patient waiting room.